 - Montana- Lottery lobby in Montana has been closed to the public

-- New Mexico- Claim centers operating reduced hours
+- New Mexico- Claim centers operating reduced hours and headquarters in Albuquerque operating by appointment only

 - Oklahoma- The lottery claim center in Oklahoma City has been closed